Saba-abiri/BPSK-Modulation-and-Demodulation-with-PRN-Code-Synchronization/README.md

 ## 🛠 How It Works
 ### 📤 Transmitter
 1. Generates random binary data. 🎲
-2. Appends a PRN code to the beginning of the data for synchronization. 🔗
+2. Appends a Sync code to the beginning of the data for synchronization. 🔗
 3. Modulates the data using BPSK. 📡
 4. Broadcasts the signal using `soundsc`. 🔊

 ### 📥 Receiver
 1. Records the transmitted signal (or loads a pre-recorded signal). 🎤
-2. Uses cross-correlation with the PRN code to find the start of the signal. 🔍
+2. Uses cross-correlation with the Sync code to find the start of the signal. 🔍
 3. Resamples the received signal to handle time scaling (contraction or expansion). ⏳
 4. Demodulates the BPSK signal to recover the original data. 📟
 5. Calculates the bit error rate (BER) to evaluate performance. 📊